 As a small business owner, you must remain vigilant against credit card fraud.
 Though most headlines focus on data breaches at major retail chains, small businesses are vulnerable, too.
 Small businesses can shore up their credit card processing security measures by doing two things.

 Credit card processing companies rely on fees to make their money, so there's no way to completely eliminate credit card processing fees.
-If you feel that you're paying too much in fees, you can negotiate with credit card processors to reduce them.
+If you feel you're paying too much in fees, you can negotiate with credit card processors to reduce them.
 If you can accept cards in person instead of over the phone or online, you'll also save money on fees.

 Another option is to set a minimum transaction amount that customers must meet before they can pay with a credit card.
-By doing this, you can ensure you come out on top of the transaction, since it makes more financial sense to pay the fee on a $10 purchase than a $2 one.
+By doing this, you can ensure you come out on top of the transaction, since it makes more financial sense to pay the fee on a $10 purchase than on a $2 one.
 The major credit card networks have rules about minimum transaction amounts, so verify that your policy complies with their rules.

 Similarly, you can move the fee to your customers entirely by using cash discounts or surcharging.
-Many gas stations use this method, where a gallon of gas is discounted if you pay with cash.
+Many gas stations use this method, in which a gallon of gas is discounted if you pay with cash.
 Though this may cause potential customers to take their business elsewhere, it could encourage people who prefer paying with cash to frequent your store more often.
 If you go this route, check the credit card networks' rules for surcharging to ensure you follow best practices.

-What Should I Look for in a Credit Card Processor?
+What should I look for in a credit card processor?

-When looking for a credit card processor that is right for you and your business, consider the fees the processor charges, the terms of the contract, and the service it provides.
+When you're looking for a credit card processor that is right for you and your business, consider the fees the processor charges, the terms of the contract, and the service it provides.
 You don't want to be stuck with a payment processor that doesn't have live customer support or is impossible to reach when you have a problem.
 You also want one that will work with you to ensure you remain PCI compliant, that offers EMV-supported card readers and that accepts multiple payment methods.

 Interchange-plus pricing is a structure in which credit card processors charge you the interchange rate, the assessment fees and their markup.
 You know exactly how much you are paying for the transaction, since the markup stays the same regardless of the type of card or transaction.

 It typically takes 24 hours to three days to settle a credit card sale.
 It depends on the merchant account provider and the type of merchant account you have.
 Thanks to advances in payment technology, the turnaround to clear credit card sales is faster than it used to be.
 If you choose a direct processor, like Chase – which is a combined processor and acquiring bank – you can expect shorter time frames.

 Does online credit card processing work the same as in-store processing?